WW Two Images Pioneering Female Photographer Margaret Bourke-White

-American soldiers working on amphibious vehicle in front of bombed-out buildings, during cleanup of damage done by evacuating German demolition teams.
+American soldiers working on an amphibious vehicle in front of bombed-out buildings, during cleanup of damage done by evacuating German demolition teams.

-US Army engineers lolling around tent in front of huge bombed-out warehouse which they are reconstructing to be used for their supply storage, during cleanup of damage done by evacuating German demolition teams.
+US Army engineers lolling around a tent in front of a huge bombed-out warehouse which they are reconstructing to be used for their supply storage, during cleanup of damage done by evacuating German demolition teams.

 Rome: Three American GIs at liberty, getting their picture taken by an Italian street photographer as 2 sailors look on.